JJain1998/caracal-design/README.md

 - [FontAwesome](https://fontawesome.com/) is a good quality free library for including iconography.

 Your Milestone 2a passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
 You are now clear to begin development on your PWP.
 Solid improvement on work from Milestone 1.
 Good job!

+### Final Grade
+Awesome job your PWP.
+Your site is polished and I can tell you spent alot of time on it.
+However you do have a few flaws I want to point out.
+First, I think it is best you remove the place holder cards you have in the project section.
+Second I had no idea your contact form worked because you did not have a success message on the page.
+* Milestone 1 20% Tier I 20(0.2) = 4
+* Milestone 2a 20% Tier II  40(0.2) = 8
+* Milestone 2b 10% Tier III 30(0.1) = 3
+* Milestone 3 50% Tier III 40(0.5) = 20
+Final 35/40 overall Tier III +